 The grounds are available for hire for only dog related events.
 On training nights we have flood lighting but members can purchase a token to use the lights on other nights.

 The Club's success is due to the dedication of its members and their passion for responsible dog ownership.
 We have quite a few Life Members who continually support the Club in any way they can.
-The most recent Life Member status was awarded to:

 Late June 2019, the Department of Justice Victoria confirmed the migration of the Southern Obedience Dog Club to an incorporated association operating under the attached set of rules.